 You take a lower dose of progestin.
 Both estrogen and progestin are taken each day of the month.
 You’re likely to have the symptoms of a menstrual cycle.
 And you still reduce your risk of uterine cancer.
 But symptoms may be present during the entire cycle.

 You take 5 to 7 days off before estrogen and progestin each month.
 You may have less irregular bleeding with this program.

 Estrogen is prescribed by itself.
 This is most likely if you have had a hysterectomy.
-It is unusual to use this option if you still have a uterus, and you would need yearly tests to check for uterine cancer.
+It's unusual to use this choice if you still have a uterus, and you would need yearly tests to check for uterine cancer.

 Combined estrogen and androgens

-Birth control pills may be prescribed if you are close to menopause and starting to have symptoms.
+Birth control pills may be prescribed if you are close to menopause and start to have symptoms.
 These pills control the menstrual cycle.
 You will still have monthly bleeding.